 13. The instructor should always be addressed with the title that he has: Senpai 1st 2nd, Sensei 3rd 4th, Shihan 5th and then.
 Do not use their first name.
-This applies to both Dojon and neighboring areas.
+This applies to both dojo, neighboring areas, E-mail, SMS, and phone calls.
 Keep in mind that even an instructor with kyu degree is appealed to Senpai.

-14. Unfriendly swearing, laughing, kidding, talking, relaxing or acting familyly in the dojon.
-Achieving a higher degree gives no reason for being relaxed or acting family-in-law.
+14. Avoid swearing, laughing, kidding, talking, relaxing or acting informal in the dojon.
+Achieving a higher degree gives no reason for being relaxed or acting informal.
 Treat the other students and the training with respect and seriousness.

-15. Turn away from the class or your partner if you have to fix your dogi or tie your belt (obi).
+15. Turn away from the class or your partner if you have to fix your dogi (karate suit) or tie your belt (obi).

 16. Your dogi should always be full and clean.
 The belt must never be washed – just aired.
 Respect your belt as a valuable symbol of your hard workout.